Vison-lin/HonourProject_RobotsGarden/README.md

 # HonourProject_RobotsGarden

-This is a Computer Science Honours project at University of Ottawa.
-The major goals of this project is to develop a visualizer to observe oblivious robots moving patterns.
+This is a Computer Science Honours Project at University of Ottawa.
+The major purpose of this project is to develop a visualizer to observe oblivious robots moving patterns.
+In terms of the complexity of the problem and the originality of the project, there are two algorithms are analyzed and implemented: gathering algorithm and random algorithm.

-Variables of oblivious robots, such as limited memorty, restricted vision, and implicit communication, are measured during this project.
+Also, different variables of oblivious robots, such as limited memory, restricted vision, and implicit communication, are measured during this project.
 Moving pattern is determined by pattern formation algorithm (PFA).

 ## Visualizer